Seminar/Webinar Session Date:

 When, Where and What time is the Seminar/Webinar?

-The 9th Aeolian Genealogy Seminar/Webinar will be held on Sunday 22nd October 2023 at Eolian Hall (836 Lygon Street Carlton, Victoria, Australia)
+The 10th Aeolian Genealogy Seminar/Webinar will be held on Sunday 27th October 2024 at Eolian Hall (836 Lygon Street Carlton, Victoria, Australia) and on Zoom Webinar.

 The Seminar/Webinar will start at 10 am (AEDT Australian Eastern Daylight Time) in Melbourne, Australia.